intruder16/Y510p-OS-X/README.md

 ```
 OR

-if you do not have a working interet connection, download the repo as zip (option in down-right corner)
+if you do not have a working internet connection, download the repo as zip (option in down-right corner) from an internet enabled pc.

 This will create a Y510p-OS-X folder with all the patches and autopatcher  script.